HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-There are 2 types of DNS servers that can be configured inside your system.
+2 types of DNS servers can be configured inside your system.
 There is a Public DNS server and there is a Local DNS server.
-An example for the public DNS server is the Google DNS (8.8.8.8). sometimes, we can add a local DNS server, in case it helps us gain access to a specific website which domain is not registered in the public DNS servers.
+An example of a public DNS server is the Google DNS (8.8.8.8). sometimes, we can add a local DNS server, in case it helps us gain access to a specific website whose domain is not registered in the public DNS servers.

-In case you wanted to know more or change the DNS servers (Public & Local), Just nano this file (/etc/resolv.conf).
-In case you wanted to register a specific IP into the local DNS server, Just nano this file (/etc/hosts).
+In case you want to know more or change the DNS servers (Public & Local), Just nano this file (/etc/resolv.conf).
+In case you want to register a specific IP into the local DNS server, Just nano this file (/etc/hosts).

 Remember, You have to be Sudo in order to tamper and make changes into the files.